Dark Matter spikes around Sgr A* in $\gamma$-rays: Results

 We start by deriving bounds on the $\langle\sigma v\rangle$-$m_\chi$ plane under the most conservative approach, i.e. without assuming any astrophysical modeling of the data.
 We opt for a $\chi^2$-squared fit, which compares the expected signal from DM annihilation to the observed $\gamma$-ray spectrum.
 By adjusting the parameters of the model, such as the DM mass $m_\chi$ and annihilation cross-section $\langle \sigma v\rangle$, the fit can be used to obtain constraints on the properties of DM.
 The upper bounds on the annihilation cross-section obtained from the $\chi^2$-squared fit are excluded.
 We proceed under the assumption that the H.E.S.S. data is Gaussian-distributed, we compute the estimator

 where $\Phi_i$, $E_i$ and $\Delta E_i$ are integrated flux, central energy value and width of $i^\textrm{th}$ energy bin. $y_i^{\rm data}$ and $y_i^{\rm error}$ correspond to flux observed and the associated experimental errors of those energy bins for which the flux due to DM annihilation is larger than the integrated flux $\Phi$ in the central $[0.1^\circ,0.1^\circ]$ pixel from GC data of H.E.S.S. from Fig.~3 of Ref.~\cite{HESS:2016pst}, labelled H.E.S.S.
 J1745-290.

+{Note that the H.E.S.S. collaboration reported only the statistical uncertainties in $y_i^{\rm error}$~\cite{HESS:2016pst}.
+However instrument effects of H.E.S.S. (e.g. effective area) could result in systematic uncertainties in the flux measurements \cite{HESS:2006fka}.
+Besides uncertainties on the DM density profile, these systematic error in the measurement could affect the limits on DM annihilation.
+Taking a nominal value of 20\% systematic flux uncertainty from Ref.~\cite{HESS:2006fka}, we find that the systematic uncertainty exceeds the statistical error for bins with energy less than 10 TeV.
+As a result, the effect on DM limits for energies above a few TeV is confined to at most $\sim25\%$; however, for smaller energies, the limits can weaken by a factor of 2 at most.
+These estimates hold for all the DM annihilation channels, and moving forward we will focus on the simplest case where $y_i^{\rm error}$ is taken as reported in~\cite{HESS:2016pst}. }

 The allowed annihilation cross-section, $\langle\sigma v\rangle$, for a given DM mass at 95\% C.L. corresponds to values of $\chi^2$ smaller than the threshold $\chi^2_{0.05}[N]$, where N is the number of bins in which the model overshoots the data.
 This also means that the DM signal in each bin does not exceed the observed central value plus twice the error bar.
 In this way, we obtain robust, conservative bounds.
 These bounds could be significantly strengthened with dedicated searches in the future with higher angular resolution such as that of CTA, as well as by including fits to different astrophysical background components.